 The law firm of DLA Piper LLP (US), acting as CIM Commercial's tax counsel in connection with the preparation of this prospectus, has rendered an opinion that, commencing with its taxable year ending December 31, 2014, CIM Commercial has been organized and operated in conformity with the requirements for qualification and taxation as a REIT under the Code and CIM Commercial's proposed method of operation will enable CIM Commercial to continue to meet the requirements for qualification and taxation as a REIT under the Code.
-It must be emphasized that the opinion of DLA Piper LLP (US) is based on various assumptions relating to CIM Commercial's organization and operation and is conditioned upon fact-based representations and covenants made by CIM Commercial intends to operate so that it will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, and the possibility of future changes in its circumstances, no assurance can be given by DLA Piper LLP (US) or by CIM Commercial will qualify as a REIT for any particular year.
+It must be emphasized that the opinion of DLA Piper LLP (US) is based on various assumptions relating to CIM Commercial's organization and operation and is conditioned upon fact-based representations and covenants made by CIM Commercial's management regarding its organization, assets, and income, and the past, present and future conduct of its business operations.
+While CIM Commercial intends to operate so that it will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, and the possibility of future changes in its circumstances, no assurance can be given by DLA Piper LLP (US) or by CIM Commercial that CIM Commercial will qualify as a REIT for any particular year.
 Counsel has no obligation to advise CIM Commercial or CIM Commercial's stockholders of any subsequent change in the matters stated, represented or assumed, or of any subsequent change in the applicable law.
 You should be aware that opinions of counsel are not binding on the Internal Revenue Service, and no assurance can be given that the Internal Revenue Service will not challenge the conclusions set forth in such opinions.